jplace/jplace.github.io/tutorial.md

 #### Light-weight

 Light-weight frameworks provide helpers for "common" things in CSS.
-They lead you to good, responsive designs with you dictating how your site should look.
+They lead you to good, responsive designs without dictating how your site should look.

 - [tachyons](https://tachyons.io/)
 - [skeleton](http://getskeleton.com/)